quattromani/childrenssafetyimmobilizer/index.md

 ---

-The “Q” Pediatric Position Holder was created by Dr. Frank Quattromani (a.k.a.
+The Q Pediatric Position Holder was created by Dr. Frank Quattromani (a.k.a.
 “Dr. Q”), a board certified pediatric radiologist.

-The Q is for single-patient use only to ensure compliance with tinfection prevention requirements and protocols.
+The Q is for single-patient use only to ensure compliance with infection prevention requirements and protocols.

 ![Pediatric Position Holder & Immobilizer](/images/hero-min.png)

 ---

-The design keeps the arms and legs away form the chest and abdomen leaving the chest open for better respirations.
+The design keeps the arms and legs away form the chest and abdomen leaving the chest "open" for better respirations.

 Our positioner allows us to "hold without handling.”
-The methodology designed into The Q holder places the child in a warm, cushioned and open design for medical procedures where the lines, tubes, and catheters are easily accessible.
+The methodology designed into The Q pediatric position holder places the child in a warm, cushioned and open design for medical procedures where the lines, tubes, and catheters are easily accessible.
 Our “Open design” is intended to allow the chest and abdomen or entire torso to remain unrestrained allowing for better respiration.
-The Q is intrended to compliment and not replace the child life specialist.
+The Q is intended to compliment and not replace the child life specialist.

 ---